AngelZap99/jafepa_fastapi/README.md

 - Tables are auto-created at startup via `SQLModel.metadata.create_all(engine)` in `main.py`.
 - For schema changes, modify models in `src/shared/models/` and restart the application.
 - Consider adding Alembic for versioned migrations once the schema grows.

-Place tests under a `tests/` directory and add fixtures for SQLModel sessions.

 ## 10. Linting & Formatting